saltyorg/docs/docs/sandbox/apps/phpmyadmin.md

 - Transforming stored data into any format using a set of predefined functions, like displaying BLOB-data as image or download-link

 !!!info
-    By default, the role is protected behind your Authelia/SSO middleware.
+    By default, the role **IS** protected behind your Authelia/SSO middleware.
 You will also have to log into the app itself.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|